peasead/elastic-container/README.md

 ### Restarting

-Restarting this will:
+Restarting will:
-- restart the containers
+- restart all the containers

 ```
 $ ./elastic-container.sh restart